uipath-certification/uipath-certification.github.io/_posts/2020-10-10-privacy-policy.md

+---
+layout: practice-test
+author: Serge
+title: Privacy Policy
+blurb: This is the privacy policy for rpacertified.

+---

 PRIVACY POLICY
 Our privacy policy discloses how we gather, use and protect your data.
 Below you can find the legal text.